See procedure Contact for actions that must be undertaken.

 The Corrections Act 1986 governs the rights of a prisoner to receive visits and the form that visits may take.
 The primary consideration is the need to ensure that a visit to a parent in prison is in the child’s best interests and that they are not harmed.

 Where a parent has been charged or convicted of a sexual offence, contact will require an approved application.
-The prison will seek a report with a recommendation from child protection via the Office of Professional Practice (50 Lonsdale Street).
+The prison will seek a report with a recommendation from Child Protection via the Office of Professional Practice (50 Lonsdale Street).
 If it is an open case, the division will provide the report, if it is a closed case the Office of Professional Practice will provide the report.

 Timing

-Where a child is in out-of-home care and a contact condition is being sought on the court order the department’s recommendation needs to take into account the timing of the contact and should minimise, as much as possible, any adverse impact on the child, whilst maintaining their connection and relationship with their family, and supporting progress towards the permanency objective.
+Where a child is in and a contact condition is being sought on the court order the department’s recommendation needs to take into account the timing of the contact and should minimise, as much as possible, any adverse impact on the child, whilst maintaining their connection and relationship with their family, and supporting progress towards the permanency objective.

-Approving contact plans and persons seeking contact
+Approving contact arrangements and persons seeking contact

 Contact arrangements are part of the case plan and are endorsed by a case planner or supervisor and should be consistent with the Looking After Children (LAC) plan.

-Only persons approved by the Children’s Court order or child protection can attend contact with a child.
+Only persons approved by the Children’s Court order or Child Protection can attend contact with a child.
 Contact supervisors must be clear about who is approved to attend.

-Where contact is supervised by a community service employee or a kinship carer they should have an approved contact number and an emergency back-up number to call in the event of difficulties.
+Where contact is supervised by a community service employee or a kinship carer, they should have an approved contact number and an emergency back-up number to call in the event of difficulties.
 The Contact for contact supervisors information sheet should be provided to any person supervising contact.

 Factors to consider in determining a person’s suitability to attend contact